Pea Protein Powder Nutrition and Benefits

 Here’s a look at why pea protein powder is making waves, and why you may want to make this your new protein supplement of choice.

 Pea protein is commonly made from yellow split peas.
 It’s created by drying and then grinding the peas into a flour.
 Then, the starch and fiber are removed, resulting in a powder with a higher concentration of protein including essential amino acids and low in carbs.”

-You can try out in Openfit’s chocolaty Plant-Based Protein Shake, which includes 20 grams of pea protein.
+You can try out in Openfit’s chocolaty Plant-Based Nutrition Shake, which includes 20 grams of pea protein.

 Pea Protein Powder Benefits

 Although pea protein powder formulations vary between brands, there are some general benefits of this protein supplement.
 Here are a few advantages of pea protein that help it stand out among the competition.

 1. Provides iron

 Pea protein offers up some iron, says registered dietitian nutritionist Sarah Marjoram, RDN, LD, nutrition expert at Jamba.
 And this makes sense, as half a cup of peas provides about 19% of your daily iron requirements.